About the Pre Configurator

 - The Add New, Duplicate, Remove, and Rename tools are used to create and edit the tabs (or types) of configurations in the Pre Configurator.

-- The Add New button will add a new tab/type.
+- Add New will add a new tab/type.

-- The Duplicate button will add a copy of the selected tab/type.
+- Duplicate will add a copy of the selected tab/type.

-- The Rename button will make the tab/type name editable.
+- Rename will make the tab/type name editable.

 - Remove and Rename does not work with the Default tab.